gyrus/Simple-Events/readme.txt

 == Changelog ==
 = 0.1.7 =
 * Fixed bug in `slt_se_get_date()` testing of `$date_parts` length
+* More tests for Developer's Custom Fields functions

 = 0.1.6 =
 * Set the priority of the init action very low so that any custom post types are definitely registered first (thanks lowe_22!)